Kartz4code/CoolDiff/README.md

 ---
 * **CoolDiff** is a C++ 17 library dedicated to compute both automatic as well as symbolic differentiation of mathematical expressions.

-* **CoolDiff** APIs provide an easy and simple way of modeling and computing scalar mathematical expression values, forward/reverse (adjoint) mode derivatives and symbolic derivatives (objects).
+* **CoolDiff** APIs provide an easy and simple way of modeling and evaluating scalar and matrix expressions, computing forward/reverse(adjoint) mode derivatives and symbolic derivatives (objects).

-By default, the numerical type for computation is *complex numbers* and this allows the tool to perform complex analysis as well.

 ---
 ## Building the CoolDiff library :white_check_mark:

-Firstly, the **CoolDiff** library needs to be build.
 The following steps will build the library

-1. Clone the git repository -
+1. Clone the git repository using
  - `git clone https://github.com/Kartz4code/CoolDiff.git`
-2. Build the library using following steps -
+2. Build the library using following steps
 - `cmake -S . -B build`
 - `cmake --build build -j16 `
-3. Run the Gaussian example to verify the success of the build -
+3. Execute the Gaussian example to verify the success of the build
 - `./build/example/Gaussian`

 Link the generated **CoolDiff** library with your project and include the header `CoolDiff.hpp` to utilize the **CoolDiff** APIs.

 The example folder has few examples to exhibit the use case of the library.

 ---
 ## Classes & Types :white_check_mark: